- Pain in your forehead

 Some people get tension headaches once in a while when they’re under stress or tired.
 These are called episodic tension headaches.
 Other people get chronic tension headaches, which means they happen multiple times a week -- or even all the time.

-If you take medicine daily and your headaches aren’t going away, tell your doctor.
+If you take medicine 2-3 times per week and your headaches aren’t going away, tell your doctor.
 They may be able to give you a prescription or a referral to a headache specialist.

 While migraine symptoms vary from person to person, a common place for migraine pain to start is in your temples.
 The pulsating pain may spread to both temples but often stays on just one side of your head.